Skip to content

-- The corpus we will work on is authoring articles for The Future of Text volume VI
+- The corpus we will work on is authoring articles for The Future of Text volume 6 in ways that can be read in a traditionally bound edition of the book but primarily in XR as a richly interactive spatial volume.

-- Who is our target user?
-General academic
+- The general academic is our target user.

 - Over the last year we have found that Reading & Authoring is intricately connected so we will work on them in concert.